jeanflower/CountryGame/README.md

 You can run the page by loading the HTML file into a browser, or you can visit a statically-hosted version of the file [here](https://storage.googleapis.com/static-website-bucket2/jswebapp/index.html)

-This image show the opage in a browser, with the browser Network panel showing some details about the call to the API when the Get Path button is clicked.
+This image show the page in a browser.
+The browser's Network panel shows some details about the call to the API when the Get Path button is clicked.

 <img src="https://github.com/jeanflower/full-stack-demos/blob/main/jswebScreenshot.png" width=90% height=90%>